 OCSE and DOL work together to improve the integrity of new hire, quarterly wage and unemployment insurance data reported to the NDNH.
 Through training and outreach to State Workforce Agencies and employers, child support agencies can get locate information on noncustodial parents to establish and enforce income withholding.
 Timely and accurate reporting of new hires also helps DOL prevent unemployment compensation fraud.

 Department of State (State Department)

 The State Department helps OCSE and states enforce delinquent child support obligations using the Passport Denial Program.
-When states certify the noncustodial parents whose arrearages exceed $2,500, we submit the information to State Department to have those noncustodial parents’ passports denied and revoked.

 - Overview of the Passport Denial Program

 - State Child Support Agency Passport Denial Program Contacts

 The IRS works with the Bureau of the Fiscal Service, OCSE and states to collect past-due support payments from parents ordered to pay child support.
 The IRS can identify those who owe past-due support and intercept all or part of a tax refund.
 The IRS Safeguards Program works with OCSE and states to ensure that federal, state and local agencies protect federal tax information according to Internal Revenue Code.

 - Overview of the Federal Collection and Enforcement Program